A guide to business electricity half hourly meters

 How to read a half-hourly meter

 Automated meter reading (AMR) is one of the key features of a half-hourly meter, which means you don’t actually need to know how to read it.
-If you want or need to read it manually for any reason, the way you take a reading will depend upon the type of meter you have.
+If you want or need to read it manually for any reason, the way you take a reading will depend on the type of meter you have.
 If you have a smart meter, this should come with a separate display that shows you all the information you need.

 How much does half-hourly electricity cost?